Support for

 You're legally entitled to leave without pay for:

-- Up to three weeks: Routine part-time service or training such as field exercises and weekend or evening training.
+- up to three weeks for routine part-time service or training such as field exercises and weekend or evening training.

-- Up to three months: whole-time service or training such as initial basic training, officer commissioning courses, short-term operations, and annual exercises.
+- up to three months for whole-time service or training such as initial basic training, officer commissioning courses, short-term operations, and annual exercises.

 You need to give: